 Video game actors are voting on a new contract.
 Here’s what it means for AI in gaming

-LOS ANGELES, JUL 09 – The contract includes over 15% pay raises and sets clear limits on AI use, requiring performer consent for digital replicas to protect artistic autonomy, union leaders said.
+LOS ANGELES COUNTY, CALIFORNIA, JUL 9 – The new contract includes a 15% pay raise upon ratification and sets strict AI usage rules requiring performer consent to protect artistic rights, union leaders said.

 The results of the vote on a tentative contract between video game performers and their employers could arrive as early as Wednesday night.
 If ratified, the contract would formally end a nearly three-year effort by Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA) negotiators to obtain it.
 The process, which included an 11-month strike against major video game manufacturers, hinged on how artificial intelligence…